Leaving Japan Temporarily? Your FAQs Answered [Updated 2023]

 I’m looking for a pet sitter in Tokyo.

-HappyWanNyan and PetBacker are sharing-based services that connect pet guardians to local pet sitters and other services.
+PetBacker is a sharing-based services that connect pet guardians to local pet sitters and other services.
 For PetBacker, pet sitters are screened and only 30% make the cut.
-However, HappyWanNyan has a greater number of pet sitters registered.
-You can read past reviews on sitters and check out their profiles to find a good match.
+Read past reviews on sitters and check out their profiles to find a good match.

 Depending on where in Japan you live, you might have more or fewer options in your area.
 Keep in mind that there’s a limit to how many pets any sitter can take at one time (particularly if you will be gone for a couple of months).